DroidFreak36/screeps_starter_python/book/README.md

 ## Setup Guide

-The first thing you need to do is to install Python (includeing IDLE, which is bundled with it by default on Windows) and Node.js (Including NPM, which is bundled with it. **MAKE SURE THAT YOU INSTALL NODE.JS VERSION 17.9.1, NEWER VERSIONS WILL NOT WORK.** New version of Python 3 work fine, as far as I know.
-I've used both 3.10 and 3.11 with no issues.
+The first thing you need to do is to install Python 3.13 (includeing IDLE, which is bundled with it by default on Windows) and Node.js 17.9.1 (Including NPM, which is bundled with it).
+Those listed versions are the newest versions that will work, newer versions than that are known to not work.
+Older version than those may work in many cases.

 Next, copy the repository to your local device one of a number of ways.
 My recommended way would probably be to install the GitHub desktop app and pull it that way, I've found it to be quite easy and convenient.
 The second method (and the one recommended by the original creator of the starter) is to install Git normally and run `git clone https://github.com/DroidFreak36/screeps_starter_python.git` in the folder you want to clone the repository into.
 If you want, you could also download the repository as a zip and unzip it locally.